edasaur/GameOfLife/README.md

 GameOfLife
 ====

-This is a project to simulate the classic Conway's Game of Life using javascript, so that it will be an in-browser game.
+This is a project to simulate the classic Conway's Game of Life using javascript, so that it will be an in-browser simulation.

 Currently live at http://edasaur.github.io/GameOfLife/